 But it goes further, with customizable colors for different notifications and even the ability to have it light up when it detects your face - so you can take selfies with the rear snapper.

-TechRadar's take: We wouldn't count on seeing Smart Glow, as it hasn't been attached to the S8 Edge, while the talk of a mini projector seems a bit unlikely, but an AI assistant and iris scanner are both likely.
+TechRadar's take: We wouldn't count on seeing Smart Glow, as it hasn't been attached to the S8 Edge, while the talk of a mini projector seems a bit unlikely, but the AI assistant has been confirmed, while stereo speakers and an iris scanner are both likely.